tvjames/kendo-docs/api/wrappers/jsp/chart/seriesitem-border.md

 ### dashType `String`

-The dash type of the border.
+The dash type of the border.The following dash types are supported:

 #### Example
     <kendo:chart-seriesItem-border dashType="dashType">